 How can we ensure equal access to a COVID-19 vaccine?

 We cannot afford to leave the most vulnerable behind.
-We need to level the playing field now to ensure a COVID-19 vaccine is available everywhere because we won’t beat this disease fully until we beat it everywhere.
-So we need to ensure any vaccines that are shown to be effective reach people at risk wherever they are, regardless of nationality or income.
+We need to level the playing field to ensure the COVID-19 vaccines are available everywhere, because we won’t beat this disease fully until we beat it everywhere.
+So we need to ensure that the vaccines reach people at risk wherever they are, regardless of nationality or income.

-There are challenges: Delivering medication and vaccines at this speed and scale has never been done before.
+But challenges remain: Delivering medication and vaccines at the speed and scale needed right now has never been done before.
 And we need to ensure not just speed and safety, but also equity.